Working with Text

 Text Inside a Shape

-We assume that a shape (any closed or open path) is already present in your document.
+We assume that a shape (either closed or open path) is already present in your document.

 To add text inside a shape: